-Accurately mapping cerebral blood flow with a portable system would give researchers insight into cognition.
+Accurately mapping cerebral blood flow with a portable system wavelengths used currently.
+In addition, a 1064-nanometer laser would give researchers insight into cognition. is readily produced by commercial pulsed fiber laser technology.

 This new method is called time-domain diffuse correlation spectroscopy (TD-DCS), and it works by transmitting laser light to and from the brain by using fiber optics.
 The method will be integrated into a system resembling a cap that has 64 transmission and 192 receive points organized into groups called optodes, spaced 1 centimeter apart to cover nearly the entire scalp.
 The transmitter of each optode pulses light into the brain, where the light bounces off hemoglobin in red blood cells and returns to the receivers of the optode.
 The receivers measure the amount of light returning over multiple laser pulses and the variation of that amount over time.